StanJulia/Stan.jl/README.md

 2. Mamba (see <https://github.com/brian-j-smith/Mamba.jl>) is installed.
 At this moment Mamba has not been registered on METADATA.jl yet.
 It can be installed using Pkg.clone("git://github.com/brian-j-smith/Mamba.jl.git")

-3. Only on OSX Stan-j03-v0.0.4 examples uses the environment variable JULIA_SVG_BROWSER to automatically display simulation results after creating .svg files in a browser.
+3. Only on OSX Stan-j03-v0.0.4 examples use the environment variable JULIA_SVG_BROWSER to automatically display simulation results after creating .svg files in a browser.
 For other systems the final lines in the Examples/xxxx.jl files may need to be adjusted.
 If the environment variable is not found, "Google Chrome.app" is used.

+The package has been tested on Mac OSX 10.10, Julia 0.3.2 and CmStan 2.5.0.

 To test and run the examples: